Alex94a/advanced-selenium-template/readme.md

 ## 📝 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.